needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 # RPCs

-Netcode uses a limited form of RPCs to handle events.
-A job on the sending side can issue RPCs, and they then execute on a job on the receiving side.
+Netcode for Entities uses a limited form of RPCs to handle events.
+A job on the sending side can issue RPCs, and the RPCs then execute on a job on the receiving side.
 This limits what you can do in an RPC; such as what data you can read and modify, and what calls you are allowed to make from the engine.
-For more information on the Job System see the Unity User Manual documentation on the [C# Job System](https://docs.unity3d.com/2019.3/Documentation/Manual/JobSystem.html).
+For more information on the job system, refer to the Unity User Manual documentation on the [C# Job System](https://docs.unity3d.com/Manual/JobSystem.html).

 To make the system a bit more flexible, you can use the flow of creating an entity that contains specific netcode components such as
 `SendRpcCommandRequest` and `ReceiveRpcCommandRequest`, which this page outlines.

 ## Extend IRpcCommand